Stuycs-K/final-project-4-baroib-chowdhuryt/WORKLOG.md

 worked on presentation.
 Trying to get the wave visulaizer to work on a mac; it works on linux.

 ### 5/23/23
-Worked on frequency modulation ecrytion.
+Worked on frequency modulation encryption code.

 ## Tasnim Chowdhury